 Both are clinically proven to be the most effective ingredients for combatting seb derm in most folk.
 In fact, it’s an FDA approved medicine for treating seb derm, is listed on the WHO list of essential medicines and is a first-line treatment for seb derm in Europe and the USA,

-In this article, before looking at the best selenium sulfide shampoos on the market today, we will look at what selenium sulfide is, how it works and what the major side effects are.
+In this article, we’ll also look at what selenium sulfide is, how it works and what the major side effects are.

 What’s in this article: